Golem CLI installation from source

 The golem-cli

-command is the more lightweight version of Golem's command line interface, that allows you to interact with a running Golem cluster but it does not have a built-in local version of Golem itself.
+command is the lightweight version of Golem's command line interface, which allows you to interact with a running Golem cluster, but it does not include a built-in local version of Golem itself.

 To install golem-cli